LyyHua/ZkpSSIDemo/presentation.md

 // Transmit presentationJptString to verifier...
 ```

-When decoded, a presentation JWT payload looks like:
+When decoded, a presentation JWT payload shows the specialized BBS+ format:

 ```json
 {